 What you need really depends on what exactly you want to do.
 Until you figured that out, I’d say with the quality of today’s smartphones, start with that and an instagram account.
-Test the waters a little to figure out what you want to do, who your target group is, what they are looking for and what you actually need to create that.
+Test the foodblogger-waters a little to figure out what you want to do, who your target group is, what they are looking for and what you actually need to create that.
 Then you can set up a proper blog for your content to live (because social media accounts are never really yours) and buy good equipment.

 The first thing I invested in when I knew I was going to be a foodblogger no matter what, was a proper camera.
-I went for a Canon EOS 700D, which was recommended for beginners back then, but meanwhile I treated myself to an EOS 6D Mark II, which is way more fun and used by many food photographers .
+I went for a Canon EOS 700D, which was recommended for beginners back then, but meanwhile I treated myself to an EOS 6D Mark II*, which is way more fun and used by many food photographers.
 I also got this 50 mm lens* and this 100 mm macro lens*, which are just amazing for food photography.
 I bought the macro lens second hand as it’s not cheap.

 I now also use this tripod* and this c-stand for overhead shots*.
 I shoot tethered to my computer with a tether cable*.